sebastianp21/pcbuilderWeb/README.md

 https://mkyong.com/git/github-keep-asking-for-username-password-when-git-push/

-### FOR MAC USERS
+## FOR MAC USERS
-RUN FRONTEND AND BACKEND IN DIFFERENT TERMINALS
+# To run the program once installed, do frontend and backend in different terminals
 ## Frontend
 1. Go to your project folder (go to the pcbuilderWeb folder)
    ```sh